ranbena/SlideSync/README.md

 1. More plugins on demand.
 2. Detecting presentation navigation and moving video accordingly.
-3. Alternative "script" configuration enabling to set a slide number to a time signature.
+3. Alternative `script` configuration enabling to set a slide number to a time signature.
 4. Using inheretance for video and slide classes.